SOMERTON MAN MYSTERY

 And The Point Is?

-The point is, if we can show that the torn slip was from a Collins version, then we will have corrected the information that has been used since 2009.
+The point is, if we can show that the torn slip was from a Collins version, we will have corrected the information used since 2009.
 It's a matter of getting it right and hopefully, everyone will go out of their way to substantiate any evidence they find.
 Near enough really is not good enough, every aspect of research should always be about truth and accuracy.
 It's a great but demanding habit to stick to.

 I will get some pics of the Collins book and will publish the measurements, it was supposedly in this book that the code page was written.